redstone99/hass-alert2/README.md

 1. If HACS is not installed, follow HACS installation and configuration at https://hacs.xyz/.

-2. Click the button below or visit the HACS _Integrations_ pane and add `https://github.com/ufozone/ha-unifi-voucher.git` as an `Integration` by following [these instructions](https://hacs.xyz/docs/faq/custom_repositories/).
+1. Click the button below or visit the HACS _Integrations_ pane and add `https://github.com/redstone99/hass-alert2.git` as an `Integration` by following [these instructions](https://hacs.xyz/docs/faq/custom_repositories/).

     [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=redstone99&repository=hass-alert2&category=integration)

-3. Install the integration.
+1. Install the integration.

-4. foo

-4. Restart Home Assistant.
+1. Restart Home Assistant.

 ### Manual install